Brandon10x15/DayZ-Modding/Custom Events.md

 **VehicleTruck_Custom** will spawn 1 MS3 Truck.
 **ItemBuildingSupplies** will spawn 10 Metal Plates, 20 Wooden Planks, and 50 Wooden Logs, all in one pile.

+When adding custom events, the name must start with Vehicle, Item, or Static.

 Now upload this file to your Nitrado `/custom` folder.

 ### Reading the /custom event file.